‘at the most important crossroads of life, there’s no signposts’

 Begin to Plan Ahead

 Whilst it can seem unattainable to obtain your ‘perfect job’ straight out of university, your plans should aim to reflect the skills you enjoy, the lifestyle you desire, and the salary you feel comfortable living on.
-In between planning to embark on courses, education, or positions that will advance you as a candidate, factor into the forward-thinking things you know you’ll enjoy.
+In between planning to embark on courses, education, or positions which will advance you as a candidate, factor into your forward-thinking things you know you’ll enjoy.
 After all, these years of youth are the times we’ll never get back!